Berro321/cs174a-fall-2019-team-variable-geese/README.md

 #### Jorge:
 My main work on the project was comprised of creating all our goose character models, and attack animations.
 I used a lot of matrix math in order to compose new shapes in our dependencies to use in these models, and to ensure that these looked appropriate with the lights sources we applied.
 Additionally, all within the model's space, I had to position the shapes correctly with respect to each other and ensure they interacted with the correct transformations during our animations which is definitely where most of my time was spent, putting all that logic together.
 These transformation states/shapes were generally stored in data structures such as arrays and maps.
 Following that process, I did also work on a chunk of the game mechanics as was deemed necessary for the team, some logic with the menu buttons for example, but mostly to tasks related to the attack animations.
-A couple of these tasks were to line up battle damage logic/effect and sound effects (which were refined with MP3 editing technology) to the appropriate frames in our animations.
+A couple of these tasks were to line up battle damage logic/effect and sound effects to the appropriate frames in our animations, and also generally check that the attack animations involving contact (i.e. the Chonk body roll) were accurate and looked good.